Subshifts with sparse traces: Corollaries

 \subsection{Subshifts with deterministic or expansive directions}

 SFTness can often be replaced by determinism.
-The main thing we need is that if $d$ is a deterministic direction, then a half-plane in direction $d$\footnote{Recall that by this we mean that the boundary is perpendicular to $d$ -- we think of the half-plane as moving in direction $d$ and eating up the configuration.} containing only $0$s, or that is otherwise doubly periodic, can only be continued periodically.
+The main thing we need is that if $\bol v$ is a deterministic direction, then a half-plane in direction\footnote{Recall that by this we mean that the boundary is perpendicular to $\bol v$ -- we think of the half-plane as moving in direction $\bol v$ and eating up the configuration.} $\bol v$ containing only $0$s (or other doubly periodic content), can only be continued periodically.
 If $X$ contains a configuration contradicting this, we say \emph{something appears from nothing}.
+The \emph{vertical deterministic directions} are $\{r(0,1), r(0,-1) \;|\; r \in \R_+\}$.

-\begin{proposition} If $X$ is a subshift with a vertical deterministic direction whose projective subdynamics is a bounded infinite subshift, then it contains a singly periodic point. \end{proposition}
+\begin{proposition} If $X \subset \Sigma^{\Z^2}$ is a subshift with a vertical deterministic direction whose trace is a bounded infinite subshift, then it contains a singly periodic point. \end{proposition}